-The setTenantId method specifies the organization the user belongs to.
+The setTenantId method specifies the organization that the user belongs to.
 However, note the following:

-- If you're using commercial editions of JasperReports Server, you should use this method in most cases, but if your instance hosts only a single organization, this method should set most user's organization to the default (organization 1). - If you're defining a special administrative user (similar to superuser) that shouldn't be affiliated with an organization, do not call setTenantId.
+- If you are using commercial editions of JasperReports Server, you should use this method in most cases, but if your instance hosts only a single organization, this method should set most user's organization to the default (organization\1). - If you are defining a special administrative user (similar to superuser) that should not be affiliated with an organization, do not call setTenantId.

-To get the user information from the database, you can call the getUser method by providing the user name.
+To get the user information from the database, you can call the getUser method by providing the username.